 David received his B.A. in Computational Biology from Cornell University in 2004 and his Ph.D. in Systems Biology from Harvard University in 2009, was a post-doctoral researcher in Harvard University’s Department of Psychology from 2009 to 2013, and was an Assistant and then Associate Professor of Psychology, Economics, and Management at Yale University prior to joining the faculty at MIT.

-David's work has been published in journals including Nature, Science, Proceedings of the National Academy of Science, Psychological Science, the American Economic Review, the Journal of Experimental Psychology: General, and Management Science, and has received widespread attention from a range of media outlets, including NPR, the BBC, The Economist, Scientific American, Wired, New Scientist, London’s Daily Telegraph, The Washington Post, Rolling Stone, Discover, Financial Times, and the Los Angeles Times.
-He has also written popular press articles for the New York Times, Wired, New Scientist, and the Psychological Observer.
-He was named to Wired magazine’s Smart List 2012 of “50 people who will change the world,” chosen as a 2012 PopTech Science Fellow, and awarded Yale's Arthur Greer Memorial Prize for Outstanding Scholarly Research, and was selected as fact-checking researcher of the year in 2017 by the Poyner Institute’s International Fact-Checking Network.
+His work has been published in peer-reviewed journals such as Nature, Science, Proceedings of the National Academy of Science, the American Economic Review, Psychological Science, and Management Science, and has received widespread attention from print, radio, TV and social media outlets.
+He has also written popular press articles for outlets including the New York Times, Wired, New Scientist, and the Psychological Observer.
+He was named to Wired magazine’s Smart List 2012 of “50 people who will change the world,” chosen as a 2012 Pop!Tech Science Fellow, received the 2015 Arthur Greer Memorial Prize for Outstanding Scholarly Research, and was selected as fact-checking researcher of the year in 2017 by the Poyner Institute’s International Fact-Checking Network.
 Papers he has coauthored have been awarded Best Paper of the Year in Experimental Economics, Social Cognition, and Political Methodology.